 Although the UDO requires 17 parking spaces, recent developments along with the area's auto-use characteristics suggest that a lower parking demand is warranted.
 Similar to 409 E Kirkwood, the DunnPark Apartments (115 N Dunn Street) are located on the same block.
 Built in 2017, the DunnPark Apartments include 16 studio apartments and a small restaurant space on the ground floor.
 The project received waiver from the City of Bloomington Plan Commission that allowed for no on-site parking to be provided.
 When the DunnPark project was presented to the Plan Commission, it was noted that the building was in walking proximity to the IU Campus.
 With students being the primary tenant, the availability of transit, bike parking on-site, and public parking options nearby, the project was allowed to move forward with no planned parking spaces.
-The attached letter from the owner of the DunnPark building any parking.
+The attached letter from the owner of the DunnPark building demonstrates that the apartments have been successful and fully rented without providing any parking.